JetBrains: Team tools

 TeamCity is a continuous integration and continuous delivery server developed by JetBrains.
 It is a server-based web application written in Java.
 The New York Times reported that TeamCity may have been used by Russian hackers of US governmental and private agencies, in potentially "the biggest breach of United States networks in history".

 Upsource is a code review and repository browsing tool supporting Git, GitHub, Mercurial, Perforce and/or Subversion repositories from a central location.
-JetBrains release a new developer collaboration tool, Space, in 2019.
+JetBrains released a new developer collaboration tool, Space, in 2019.
 It began sunsetting Upsource in 2022, officially ending support for the product in January 2023.
+In May 2024, a rebranding from Space to SpaceCode is initiated for the platform to focus on Git hosting and code reviews.

 YouTrack is a proprietary, commercial web-based bug tracker, issue tracking system, and project management software developed by JetBrains.

+Qodana is a code quality analysis tool that uses static code analysis to help with users with code reviews, building quality gates, and the implementation of code quality guidelines.
+It was publicly launched in July 2023 and can be used with IDEs in JetBrains's ecosystem, has CI/CD pipeline integration, while supporting code analysis in over 60 programming languages.

+AI-powered tools

+JetBrains AI Assistant is a feature integrated into most JetBrains IDEs.
+It provides AI-powered code completion, explains code, generates documentation, and suggests refactorings.
+The assistant uses models from OpenAI and Google, as well as proprietary models developed by JetBrains, to provide its functionality.

+Mellum is a 4-billion-parameter large language model created by JetBrains and released under the Apache 2.0 license.
+It was trained on a dataset of permissively licensed source code and is designed to be a "focal model" specializing in code completion and other coding-related tasks.
+It serves as one of the models powering the AI Assistant.

 Others

 Datalore is a web application for data analysis and visualization, which is focused specifically on the machine learning environment in Python.
 JetBrains Academy is an online platform to learn programming, including such programming languages as Python, Java, and Kotlin.
 The Academy was introduced by JetBrains in 2019, and reached 200,000 users by July 2020.
 Certifications were added in November 2021 after community feedback prioritized verifiability of the work done on projects.
-JetBrains have also developed EduTools plugin for student, this plugin is compatible with IntelliJ IDEA (Ultimate, Community, Educational), Android Studio, CLion, GoLand, PhpStorm, PyCharm (Professional, Community, Educational), WebStorm.
+JetBrains has also developed the EduTools plugin for students, which is compatible with IntelliJ IDEA (Ultimate, Community, Educational), Android Studio, CLion, GoLand, PhpStorm, PyCharm (Professional, Community, Educational), WebStorm.

+JetBrains AI is a plugin developed by JetBrains that has been added to every IDE and integrates an AI assistant with AI-powered auto-completion and a chatbot.
+It comes with multiple AI models integrated with OpenAI's models and Anthropic's models.